apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/resources.md

 The properties are either exposed via the `ValueMap` or `ModifiableValueMap` adaptable or by calling `Resource.getValueMap()`.

 To get the *main* binary property from a given resource one can adapt it to an `InputStream`.
 Most resource providers return the underlying wrapper binary in that case.
-For arbitrary binary properties one must use the `ValueMap` which will return `InputStream` for such properties.
+The handling of arbitrary binary properties is resource provider specific (some expose lazy `InputStreams` others may not support binary properties via `ValueMap` at all).

 ### Resource Types